jasegehring/kite/README.md

 $wget http://cf.10xgenomics.com/samples/cell-exp/3.0.0/pbmc_1k_protein_v3/pbmc_1k_protein_v3_filtered_feature_bc_matrix.tar.gz
 ```

-First, navigate to a new directory and download the required 10x files including the Feature Barcode whitelist reference, the 10x 3M-february-2018 barcode whitelist, and the raw fastqs from both lanes used in this experiment.
+Navigate to a new directory and download the required 10x files including the Feature Barcode whitelist reference, the 10x 3M-february-2018 barcode whitelist, and the raw fastqs from both lanes used in this experiment.
 See notebook for example.
 ```
 ./pbmc_1k_protein_v3_feature_ref.csv
 ./3M-february-2018.txt
-./pbmc_1k_protein_v3_antibody_S2_L001_R1_001.fastq.gz
-./pbmc_1k_protein_v3_antibody_S2_L001_R2_001.fastq.gz
-./pbmc_1k_protein_v3_antibody_S2_L002_R1_001.fastq.gz
-./pbmc_1k_protein_v3_antibody_S2_L002_R2_001.fastq.gz
+./pbmc_1k_protein_v3_fastqs/
 ```

 We start with a Python dictionary containing Feature Barcode names and Feature Barcode sequences as key:value pairs.
+Code to generate this dictionary from the 10x `pbmc_1k_protein_v3_feature_ref.csv` is provided with the iPython notebook in the [docs](https://github.com/pachterlab/kite/tree/master/docs/) folder.
 ```
 feature_barcodes={'CD3_TotalSeqB': 'AACAAGACCCTTGAG',
  'CD4_TotalSeqB': 'TACCCGTAATAGCGT',